carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 ___

 ## Step 3.
-Add Aztec CLI to Your System PATH
+Add Aztec CLI to your System PATH
 This appends the Aztec binary path (`~/.aztec/bin`) to your PATH environment variable in the `.bashrc` file, so that your system can recognize the aztec command from any terminal.

 ```bash